FrancesCoronel/personal-website-v3/site/content/adventures/2013-06-13-maury-high-school.md

 * US History
   * battle deck
     * speaker deck
-* AP Biology T-Shirt Design (TODO: Turn into separate post)
+* AP Biology T-Shirt Design
   * I used Apple Keynote to design this design for AP Biology hoodies.
 It went pretty well and a lot of kids ended up getting the hoodies!

 ![T-Shirt Design 2](https://i.imgur.com/0mctYEj.jpg)